CAPABILITY | BIOMEDICAL ENGINEERING & SCIENCES

 Develop safer, more effective medical devices knowing post-retrieval in vivo implications

 Analyzing retrieved implants, tools, and tissues is essential to understanding how a medical device functions, as it provides unique in vivo insights on device mechanics, kinematics, and material performance.
-Exponent provides comprehensive retrieved device and tissue analysis to support medical device development, clinical studies, and post-market surveillance.
+Exponent provides comprehensive retrieved device and tissue analysis to support medical device development, clinical studies, and postmarket surveillance.

-How does Exponent leverage our unique multidisciplinary approach to help you understand your real-world performance and provide feedback on the product lifecycle?
+How does Exponent leverage our unique multidisciplinary approach to help understand your real-world performance and provide feedback on the product lifecycle?

 Exponent has extensive expertise in creating and managing international multicenter programs to collect and analyze components from explanted orthopedic, spine, and cardiovascular implants, including total joint replacements, artificial discs, surgical tools, pacemakers, implantable cardioverter-defibrillators, and stents.
-With a team of multidisciplinary experts highly trained in failure analysis, our team has the experience to diagnosis the cause when a failure occurs.

-We are well-versed in the Food and Drug Administration's expectations for clinical studies and post-market surveillance.
+We are well-versed in the Food and Drug Administration's expectations for clinical studies and postmarket surveillance.
 Both require attention to retrieval analysis procedures that support a manufacturer's complaint handling process.

-With accredited ISO 17025 (A2LA Certificate 2561.01, 2561.03) facilities for retrieval protocols based on ASTM F561, "Standard Practice for retrieval and analysis of medical devices and associated tissues and fluids," and ISO 12891, "Retrieval and analysis of surgical implants," Exponent's staff and laboratories are well-positioned to serve the global community.
+With accredited ISO 17025 (A2LA Certificate 2561.01, 2561.03) facilities for retrieval protocols based on ASTM F561, "Standard Practice for retrieval and analysis of medical devices and associated tissues and fluids," and ISO 12891, "Retrieval and analysis of surgical implants," Exponent's staff and laboratories are well positioned to serve the global community.